ivy-llc/ivy/docs/overview/design/ivy_as_a_framework/ivy_container.rst

 Use Cases
 ---------

-We’ll now just go through a few of the different use cases for the Ivy Container.
+We'll now just go through a few of the different use cases for the Ivy Container.
 The container is not limited to these use cases though, the container is the right choice whenever you are storing nested data!

 Compartmentalization